 Good Healthy Habits You Need To Start Immediately

 We all have bad habits.
 Some of them are due to laziness, or we plain hate the thought of giving up those bad things we love so much.
-Or maybe at some point, it wasn't a bad habit, but it has now become one.
+Or maybe it wasn't a bad habit at some point, but it has now become one.
 But no matter what the bad habit is, it's hard to get control and change that bad habit.
 But the bottom line is they are called bad habits for a reason.
 They are bad for us!

 Change is hard.
 Really hard.
 We tell ourselves that we will do better.
 But it's a struggle even to get started.
 I can tell you that change is not any more comfortable when you realize you have no choice but to break certain bad habits for your own good health.
 Sometimes we have no choice in the matter.
 We must change.
 Our health and our doctor tells us change is necessary.